Available Degrees

 eco-epidemiology of emerging diseases

-The Eco-EPIED master’s program addresses the current challenge posed by emerging infectious and parasitic diseases in human and animal populations.
+The Eco-EPIED master’s degree addresses the contemporary challenge of emerging infectious and parasitic diseases in human and animal populations.

 The program is supported by recognized research units in Montpellier dedicated to the analysis and control of emerging diseases.
 It also involves experts from international organizations, public health agencies, pharmaceutical companies, and nongovernmental organizations.

-This interdisciplinary program is primarily open to students with a bachelor’s degree in life sciences, health sciences, or those in their fourth year of pharmacy or medical school.
-Secondarily, students with a degree in geography and development, social sciences, or health and social sciences may apply (their admission will be determined based on supplementary coursework demonstrating their ability to quickly acquire skills in the so-called “hard” sciences).
-Nevertheless, all students must have a strong interest in the biology and ecology of pathogens, communicable diseases, and epidemiology.
-Their academic and non-academic background must demonstrate their openness to a transdisciplinary approach encompassing bioinformatics, statistics, and human sciences.
+This interdisciplinary program is open primarily to students with a bachelor’s degree in life sciences, health sciences, or those in their fourth year of pharmacy or human medicine.
+Secondarily, students with a degree in geography and development, social sciences, or health and social sciences may apply (their admission will be evaluated based on complementary educational background demonstrating their ability to quickly acquire skills in the so-called “hard” sciences).
+Nevertheless, all students must have a very strong interest in the biology and ecology of pathogens, communicable diseases, and epidemiology.
+Their academic and non-academic backgrounds must demonstrate their openness to a transdisciplinary approach that includes bioinformatics, statistics, and the human sciences.
 Fluency in scientific English (B2 level) is required.
-Autonomy and teamwork are also required.
+The ability to work independently and as part of a team is also required.

 Contact: